yyxhdy/yyxhdy.github.io/_pages/about.md

 * August 22, 2019.
 One paper was accepted to ACM TOSEM.
 * July 24, 2019.
 I will serve as the Guest Co-Editor for a special issue at Complexity.
 * May 23, 2019.
-I attended ICSE 2019 held at Montreal, QC, Canada
+I attended ICSE 2019 held at Montreal, QC, Canada.
 * May 17, 2019.
 I gave a talk at Genetic Programming Theory & Practice XVII Workshop.
 * March 20, 2019.
 One full paper was accepted to GECCO 2019.
 * December 14, 2018.
 I will serve as the Guest Co-Editor for two special issues at EURASIP Journal on WCN.